Historic Graffiti Project

 Also, you can find concealed objects that are thought to serve the same protective purpose.
 These include things such as shoes or mummified animals, or objects known as 'witch bottles'.
 These objects can be found in entryways, such as doors, windows, or fireplaces.
 They may also be found in walls, ceilings, or under the floor!

-We’d like to record everything & be able to show the publicly accessible ones on our online mapping site.
+We’d like to record everything & be able to showcase them on our online mapping site.

-Our aim is to give people the opportunity to explore & see this graffiti, and ensure that they're recorded for future generations.
+Our aim is to give people the opportunity to explore & see this graffiti (where possible), and ensure that they're recorded for future generations.

 If you have found any graffiti, symbols, or objects, please add them to our map below!